-The greatest asset of many businesses, is its employees.
+The greatest asset of many businesses is their employees.
 Maintaining the retention of existing employees is a top concern for both Buyers and Sellers when a business is for sale.
 Here are 2 key things you need to do before you sell your business to help ease future pain points:

 1. Get your employment contracts in writing

-While important for key employees and/or your management team, getting long-term contracts in-place for entry-level employees are less important.
-What is important however, is making sure all these employees understand their compensation package and possible future raises.
+While important for key employees and/or your management team, getting long-term contracts in-place for entry-level employees is less important.
+What is important, however, is making sure all these employees understand their compensation package and possible future raises.

 2. Ensure you have no outstanding employee liabilities